openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 // EgressFirewallDNSNameSpec is a desired state description of EgressFirewallDNSName. type EgressFirewallDNSNameSpec struct {
-	// Name is the DNS name used in a EgressFirewall rule.
+	// name is the DNS name used in a EgressFirewall rule.
 	Name string `json:"name"`
 }